CoffeeVCV/CoffeeVCV/README.md

 * Nudge +/- the value of [Adjustment Limit](#AdjustmentLimit)

 #### All rows and columns
-This will adjust every control in the 4 x 8 matrix, in the same way the group adjust.
+This will adjust every control in the 4 x 8 matrix.

 #### <a name="Adjustment Limit">Adjustment Limit</a>
 This control set the amount that will be added to, or substracted from CV control, when mode is Nudge.
 The default is 0.05v.